Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/html-mark-tag-a-digital-marker.md

 Although Mark is also a name, it's not what this HTML attribute is used for.

-Mark is used to describing a highlight of a text, to mark it, or highlight it.
+Mark describes a text's highlight, mark it, or highlight it.

 How it works: